Duncans Cove, Nova Scotia: History

 In World War Two, the area around Chebucto Head, including Duncans Cove, became a fortified coastal battery armed with three Elswick 6 inch naval guns.
 For these cannon, a four-story concrete director tower was built near the eastern shore of Duncans Cove with a long-range optical rangefinder installed on the top floor.
 By 1943, this range-finding apparatus had been supplanted by the latest radar artillery control unit.
 The battery complex was decommissioned in the 1950s but many bunkers remain, some converted into private residences.

 In the late 1950s two families of musicians who played with the Atlantic Symphony Orchestra moved to Duncans Cove.
 One of those families embarked upon a decades-long construction project of unconventionally shaped timber-framed dwellings, and even had a small private airstrip.
 By the late 1960s, fishing from the cove had dwindled and the community become known as an artists colony, with many symphony players, visual artists and theatrical actors residing there.
 The landmark gunnery director tower stood derelict for many years, until finally passing into private hands in the 1990s.
 The building is virtually unrecognizable today, having been radically converted into a luxury residence.

 The community, and the cove, are sometimes spelled as Duncan's Cove.
 The Canadian Geographic Names Database lists the community without an apostrophe: Duncans Cove.

+Nature Reserve

+A portion of the coastline near Duncans Cove has been designated as a Nature Reserve by the Province of Nova Scotia.
+It is located in the Pennant Granite Barrens natural landscape, and represents a typical coastal headland, barren, and bog complex.
+It is the only location in Mainland Nova Scotia where the Arctic Blueberry is known to grow.
+A hiking trail runs through the southern portion of this nature reserve past two of the former World War Two fortifications, and is well-used due to its proximity to downtown Halifax.